Hydroque/XM-File-Format/README.md

 # XM Files Format
 Simple files.
-Faster image loading.
-Better image storage.
+Faster loading.
+Better storage.
+Video game file formats and compression.

 This library is aimed at video games, but does have uses outside of video games - like normal images.
 Default support for these file types are unheard of.
-Don't be expecting to load these files in programs, yet.
+Don't be expecting to load these files in programs that don't use this library, yet.
 The plan is to have plugins for editors.
+It also features file compression.

 ### Featured file formats
 XMI - image file format